 Getting Started with Copywork

 Where do you start with copywork?
 You start at the beginning which with the youngest child means you begin with the alphabet.
-You can use our notebooking pages to create his own Alphabet Notebook.
+You can use our notebooking pages to create an Alphabet Notebook.
 First, you’ll need to write the letter(s) being practiced for him to copy.
 Then, he will form them himself on the line(s) that follow.
-The goal is for him to copy these letters as perfectly as possible and leave an appropriate space between them.
+The goal is for him to copy these letters as perfectly as possible and leave appropriate space between them.
 You will not want to exasperate him by requiring too much during this exercise.
 Only require as much as can be accomplished in a five to ten minute period for a young child.

 Idea: Create an alphabet notebook.

 Suppose you start with the letter A. Create a letter A page from one of our primary-lined notebooking pages.
 Choose a page with a few lines for his writing and a space(s) for his letter A artwork.
 In the artwork space (s), he could draw or glue pictures of things that begin with A. Have him copy up to one row of letters and add 1-2 pictures.
 Then, the next time you do copywork continue on to a different letter(s) doing the same thing.
 Review periodically by having him come back to add more letters and pictures to the unfinished pages until they are complete.
 You may want to mark the date somehow next to each new set of letters or place a sticker after each day’s copywork so both you and he can watch his progress.
 Check out our Alphabet Copywork Notebooking Pages.